 The Office of National Statistics (ONS) estimates that around 50% of the UK workforce will be working from home by 2020.

-While remote working gives employees the opportunity to forge a work-life balance and spend more time with your family, it also presents the dilemma of creating a home office.
+While remote working gives employees the opportunity to forge a work-life balance and spend more time with their family, it also presents the dilemma of creating a home office.

 We asked the experts at Office Principles for their opinion, and they told us to prioritize health and avoid distractions that will impact productivity.
 So, once you’ve identified your workspace, the next step is to design a home office you can work in without damaging your long-term health.